-- a) Equities comprising equity securities and securities convertible into equities and includes partly paid ordinary and preference shares.
-The asset class includes large, mid and small capitalisation equities, emerging market and unlisted equity investments.
-The Fund may also lend its equities securities with the intention of earning extra return. - b) Property comprising land and premises built on land and holdings in entities that invest principally in land and premises. - c) Fixed Interest comprising securities issued by sovereign and non-sovereign issuers and investments in various sub-sectors such as mortgage-backed and asset-backed securities and inflation linked bonds or products.
-The asset class includes government guaranteed debt securities (or guaranteed by an agency thereof) and non-sovereign debt, including deposits debentures, bonds, notes, promissory notes and other securities not convertible into equity at the issuers option. - d) Cash and short term securities comprising New Zealand and foreign currency cash holdings, as specifically provided for in the relevant investment management agreements for liquidity purposes or held as collateral against derivative transactions. - e) Commodities comprising tangible products, such as metals, energy and agricultural products. - f) Insurance-linked assets, including securities providing exposure to natural catastrophe risks and longevity risks.
+- a) Equities comprising equity securities and securities convertible into equities and includes partly paid ordinary and preference shares. - b) Property comprising land and premises built on land and holdings in entities that invest principally in land and premises. - c) Fixed interest comprising interest-bearing securities issued or guaranteed by sovereign governments and agencies and issued by non-sovereign issuers. - d) Cash and short term securities comprising NZ and foreign currency cash and interest-bearing securities with less than one year to maturity. - e) Commodities futures contracts traded on recognised public exchanges. - f) Insurance-linked securities providing exposure to natural catastrophe risks and longevity risks.

-The Fund may invest in these asset classes through direct ownership of the assets or through investing in collective investment vehicles that hold the assets or through derivative securities, such as futures, forward contracts, options and swaps.
+The Fund may invest in these asset classes through direct ownership of the assets, through collective investment vehicles that hold the assets (subject to section 15K which prohibits the Fund having a controlling interest) or through derivative securities, such as futures, forward contracts, options and swaps.

-The Fund's investments may be traded on recognised public exchanges, or may be traded on private markets.
+The Fund's investments may be traded on recognised public exchanges, or may be traded on private markets, subject to prudent limits approved by the Board.

 Private market assets and securities are generally less liquid than their public market counterparts.
-They include collective investment vehicles, that hold eligible assets and securities, such as unit trusts, hedge funds and fund-of-funds that engage in active strategies trading among various asset classes and securities.
-Private market assets are generally valued by appraisal.
+They include collective investment vehicles that hold eligible assets and securities, such as unit trusts, limited partnerships, hedge funds and fund-of-funds.
+Private market assets are generally valued by appraisal, as described in section 12 'Valuation'.